pyControl/docs/docs/index.md

 Tools for importing pyControl data into Python for analysis are provided in the [data_import](user-guide/pycontrol-data.md) module.

-The pyControl [google group](https://groups.google.com/forum/#!forum/pycontrol) is a email list for pyControl users.
+The pyControl [google group](https://groups.google.com/forum/#!forum/pycontrol) is an email list for pyControl users.

 pyControl hardware, software and documentation repositories are on [GitHub](https://github.com/pyControl).